-In his spare time, he loves to talk hoops, write, and indulge in games like NBA 2k13 [PS3], Grand Theft Auto: Vice City (PS2 & iPad), Grand Theft Auto IV [PS3], Star Wars: Knights of the Old Republic (iPad) and Batman: Arkham City [PS3].
+In his spare time, he loves to talk hoops, write, and indulge in games like NBA 2k15 [PS3], Grand Theft Auto: Vice City (PS2 & iPad), Grand Theft Auto IV [PS3], Grand Theft Auto V [PS4], Star Wars: Knights of the Old Republic (iPad), and all of the Batman: Arkham games.

-He counts Cheers and Frasier among his favorite television shows and looks forward to the debut of ABC’s Marvel’s Agents of S.H.I.E.L.D.
+He counts Cheers and Frasier among his favorite television shows and looks forward to the new season of The Walking Dead (Season 6) and ABC’s Marvel’s Agents of S.H.I.E.L.D.
+(Season 3).

 “Like” the new HankPym.com Facebook fan page today.

 In this site you will find reviews on a number of my interests such as: basketball, books, collectibles, movies, and toys.